Odd Culture

 The Vibe

-- Space and layout: The venue sprawls across a bright, high-ceilinged space with enormous French windows facing King Street.
-Timber dominates the fit-out - a bar top hewn from old railway sleepers, tables made from recycled French oak barrels and floors sourced from a French barn.
-The remains of the old Happy Chef logo still ghost the main wall, while upstairs a six-metre Reschs mural commands the mezzanine.
+- Industrial heritage: Exposed brick walls and enormous French windows looking out onto King Street set the scene in this high-ceilinged space.
+Timber dominates the fit-out - a bartop made from old railway sleepers, tabletops hewn from recycled French-oak barrels and flooring from an old French barn.
+The remains of the old Happy Chef logo still live on the main wall, while upstairs on the mezzanine a six-metre-high Reschs mural pays homage to the building's pub past.

 What People Love

-- The beer program: Twelve rotating taps pour wild-fermented lambic styles from around the world, plus approachable options like Reschs for the less adventurous.
-The extensive bottle selection spans craft beers, farmhouse ciders and natural wines.
+- The beer program: Twelve rotating taps pour wild-fermented lambic styles from around the world alongside approachable options like Reschs.
+The bottle shop next door, SPON, extends the selection with an extensive range of craft beers and natural wines for drinking in or taking home.

 The Neighbourhood